-Property collected by Greenville Police Department personnel that is of evidentiary value shall be packaged, sealed, and labeled in such a manner to preserve the integrity of the evidence.
+All property collected by Greenville Police Department personnel that is of evidentiary value must be submitted to property and evidence in order to establish and maintain a chain of custody.
+Property must be packaged, sealed and labeled according to departmental procedures and the Property & Evidence Packaging Manual.
 A chain of custody shall be established and maintained.
 Items of physical evidence should not be marked or otherwise defaced or damaged.

 Items of physical evidence should be packaged or placed in paper bags or other appropriate tamper-proof containers and then sealed.
 Containers should be sealed with packaging tape or transparent tape.
-The seal should be marked with the name or other identifiable mark of the police officer collecting or submitting the evidence and the date.
-The mark should be made in such a manner that tampering with the seal would be immediately evident.
+The seal should be marked with the initials of the police officer collecting or submitting the evidence and the date.
+The seal should be made in such a manner that tampering with the seal would be immediately evident, using a Sharpie pen or other permanent marker.
 Items that cannot be packaged in containers should be affixed with an evidence label or tag.
 Sealed containers shall be affixed with an appropriate evidence label or tag indicating:

-- Case number - Item description (including numerical identifiers when available) - Investigating officer's name and number - Name and address of the owner, victim, suspect, or finder. - Identification of property type as arrest evidence, investigation property, decedent's property and/or other.
+- Case number - Item description (including numerical identifiers when available) - Investigating officer's name and number - Name and address of the owner, victim, suspect, or finder. - Identification of property type as arrest evidence, investigation evidence, decedent's evidence and/or other.

-Large items having evidentiary value, such as vehicles, which must be stored in the sally port or another storage facility shall have the proper paperwork submitted to the Evidence Custodian and the sally port or other storage facility shall be secured.
+Large items having evidentiary value, such as vehicles, may be stored in the sally port or another storage facility.
+A case report with the completed property section must be completed at the time of storage in order to maintain a chain of custody for these items.
 All doors will be locked to prevent entry while the evidence is being held in the sally port or other storage facility.
 Any persons entering the sally port or other storage facility shall be accompanied by the Evidence Custodian and all entries will be properly documented to preserve the integrity of the evidence.